 If you would like to talk over suitable equipment, please contact our office.
 We will be happy to advise.

-Our tour prices also include all tipping, including tips for local guides, drivers, accommodations and local people who are willing to be photographed.
-The value of these inclusions on this Wild Images tour amounts to approximately $500.
+Our tour prices also include all tips for local guides, drivers and accommodation/restaurant staff.
+We also include payments to local people who are willing to be photographed.

 Deposit: £440, $550, €490.

 TO BOOK THIS TOUR: Click here (you will need the tour dates and deposit amount)

 If you are travelling alone, the single supplement will not apply if you are willing to share a room and there is a room-mate of the same sex available.

 This tour is priced in US Dollars.
 Amounts shown in other currencies are indicative.